poopatterns/poopatterns.github.io/CONTRIBUTING.md

 - If some poo pattern is missing just make an article
 - If you find bug just fix it

-# Please do not offense people in any way
+# Please do not offend people in any way (the goal is to capture the pattern, not blame anyone)

-- Keep articles 100% tehcnical
+- Keep articles 100% technical
 - Do not mention any company
 - Do not point anybody directly

 # To Make Change